17 Best Things To Do in Florence

 Tourists in Florence| ©Joaquín Montaño - Midjourney

-I do not advise you to spend less than three days in Florence, but maybe your travel plans do not allow it, so here is a guide of what to see if you are going to spend two days in Florence or even what to see in Florence in one day.
-In the latter case, I advise you to book your transfer from Florence airport in advance to save time.
+I do not advise you to spend less than three days in Florence, but perhaps your travel plans do not allow it, so here is a guide of what to see if you are going to spend two days in Florence or even what to see in Florence in one day.
+In the latter case, I also advise you to book your transfer from Florence airport in advance to save time.

 Do you have more days?
 Perfect; spending four days in Florence, five days in Florence or seven days in Florence will give you the opportunity to get to know the city in depth, but also to make an excursion to its surroundings, so don't think about it.

-Book a transfer from Florence airport
+Book a scooter tour in Florence